openapx/r-service-txflow/README.md

 an4wAtwXuPK0NVk3P7NdPftkaQWFN2UFewbyrqLd
 ```

-The token identifies the requestor, so any log entries will use `<name>`.
+The token identifies the requester, so any log entries will use `<name>`.
 The
 same applies if Auditor is enabled.
 The `<name>` is the actor, i.e. user or
-service, that is registered in the audit records as performing the actions.
+service, that is registered in the audit records as performing audited actions.

 It is good practice that each service or user is given a unique token so that
 the requests can be easily identified.